Phonics and Reading

 |Phase 4||Phase 5||Phase 6|

 At St Bede’s, we are passionate about developing enthusiastic and confident readers who can understand a wide range of texts.
 Reading at St Bede’s is a core skill that underpins our whole curriculum.
 We know that learning to read, and reading to learn, is the foundation for future success.
 We recognise the importance of this academic skill and we want to ensure that every child leaves us by the end of Key Stage 2 a competent reader.

 What reading looks like at St Bede's

 We deliver one whole class shared reading lesson per week from years 2-6 with bespoke grouped reading for every pupil at least once a week as well as individual reading.
-For pupils still needing support with phonics from years 2-6, we provide an individual reading programme that has phonically decodable texts at the heart of it.
 In our shared and grouped reads, there is a clear teaching focus with the opportunity to master key reading skills in each session.
 There are follow on reading tasks to enable pupils to evidence the skills they have mastered independently.